 You know how annoying it is when the plastic wrap clings to itself when you are wrapping up leftovers?
 What if you could take that clingy property and use it to your advantage?
 What if it allowed you to do things with tape and needlepoint that you couldn’t do before?

-Let me introduce you to Amazing Tape.
+Let me introduce you to Hugo’s Amazing Tape.
 It’s a product from outside needlepoint that turns out to have wonderful and practical uses within needlepoint.

-The tape is 1″ thick and, as you can see, a light blue color in bulk.
+The tape comes in 2″, 1″, and 1/2″ widths and, as you can see, a light blue color in bulk.

 It has absolutely no adhesive on it, so it won’t harm canvases and can be reused.